rsslldnphy/optional/README.md

       m.some ->(x){ x.is_a?
 Array } { puts "This will be printed if the value is an array (whose length is less than or equal to 2)" }
       m.none { puts "This is printed if I'm passed a None" }
     end

+## Extra fun and goodness

+What's been described so far is what you'd usually expect from `Option`s in other languages.
+`Optional`, however, provides a few extra bits and pieces you may want to have a play with.

+## Logical operators (sort of logical, anyway)

+Got two optional values and want to do something only if they *both* have values?
+Use `&`:

+    Some[5] & Some[6] # => Some[5,6]
+    Some[5] & None    # => None
+    None & Some[5]    # => None
+    None & None       # => None

+Got two optional values, either of which might be `None`, and want to do something with one of them, doesn't matter which?
+Use `|`:

+    Some[5] | Some[6] # => Some[5]
+    Some[5] & None    # => Some[5]
+    None & Some[6]    # => Some[6]
+    None & None       # => None

+NB.
+Technically, an `Option` should only have up to one value, but to allow the `&` operator and similar things `Optional` sort of cheats by treating 'multiple values' as a single value of type `Array`.

+## Mapping through multiple functions

+You might find yourself needing to map an optional value through a number of functions.
+There's a handy way to do this with `Option`s:

+    p = Person.create(name: "Russell!")

+    Some[p].map_through(:name, :upcase) # => Some["RUSSELL!"]
+    None.map_through(:name, :upcase) # => None

+## Juxtaposing the result of multiple functions

+This one is nicked from Clojure (there might be other languages that have it, I don't know).
+Call a list of functions on an option value, returning a `Some` of their results:

+    p = Person.create(name: "Russell!", age: 29, hat: :fedora)

+    Some[p].juxt(:name, :age, :class) # => Some["Russell", 29, Person]
+    None.juxt(:name, :age, :class) # => None

+If you're feeling adventurous you could always monkey patch this onto `Object` so it's available for everything.
+Might come in useful.

+## That's about it

+I hope you find `Option`s useful.
+Let me know if you do: I'm @rsslldnphy on that Twitter.
+I'm very enthusiastic about optional types and functional programming techniques in general, so if you have a question or want advice on using options in your project I'll be happy to answer!

+If you'd like to contribute, create a pull request for the feature or fix you have in mind.
+That way we can discuss whether it's a good fit and how best to approach it before you start on the code.
+Contributions very welcome!